Emma Stuart, James Nobles and Shane Ohly taking a pause at the Fan Brycheiniog summit shelter during Shane Ohly's 2024 FKT.

 Day Four: Banc Nantycreuau

 This area is a problem for both participants in the Dragon’s Back Race and anyone attempting an FKT.
 Shane Ohly followed the route shown below left during his August 2024 FKT, and this has been the route used by the race for many years.
 However, in December 2024, Storm Darragh caused considerable damage to forestry across Wales, including to this section of the Dragon’s Back Race route.
 In 2025, the Dragon’s Back Race route will divert onto paths and tracks to the northeast, shown in the right-hand image.
-The 2025 route is approximately 3km longer, has about 130m less ascent, and is much more runnable.
-Our recommendation is to follow the 2024 (left) version, as this is in keeping with the FKT, and the landowner is planning to clear the felled trees.
+The 2025 route is approximately 3 km longer, has about 130 m less ascent, and is much more runnable.
+Bridget Glaister followed the 2025 route during her continuous completion.
+We recommend following the 2025 (right) version, as this aligns with the current race route.

 Camp 4 at Rhandirmwyn Bridge